 Comments & Suggestions

-Clearly, the Roth IRA favors the younger investor due to the effects of time and compounding.
 The Roth IRA has many of the same tax advantages afforded to investors who purchase non-mec Variable Universal Life Policieswithout contribution limits and distribution limitations.
-Moreover, VUL policies can provide a death benefit value typically worth several times greater than the cash value.

 Therefore, it could be argued that for younger investors, Variable Universal Life Policies might make better sense over the long haul.
-Again, weigh your options carefully.

 Action To Take